AshkIza/cloudNativeApp/README.md

     YAML file 'docker-compose.yml' includes all deployment instructions for the docker-compose. docker-compose up
-        docker-compose down (to undeploy and remove the containers) run './data-initialzr.sh' to load some starter data (data-initialzr.sql) into the MySQL database.
+        docker-compose down (to undeploy and remove the containers) Run './data-initialzr.sh' to load some starter data (data-initialzr.sql) into MySQL database.
    The application can now be accessed from [http://localhost:9090](http://localhost:9090)

 Or,